 - 1. Fill in the level where it says 'division', i.e. Novice, Training, etc. - 2.
 Fill in the jump or obstacle number where it says 'obstacle no'. - 3.
 Fill in your name after 'judge' on each of your obstacle score sheets as you use them.
 If someone substitutes for you, be certain that they co-sign the pages that they judge.
 Include your cell phone number. - 4.
 Scorers and Officials need you to describe to them everything that happened at your jump.
 Remember-you are the 'eyes and ears' of the cross-country phase! - 5.
 Observe each competitor as they negotiate your jump.
 Briefly write down what happened and mark ALL the appropriate columns in the sheet immediately.
-If the rider falls simultaneously with a refusal penalties are assessed as a fall of rider, which is elimination from the competition.
-(Unless it is a Beginner Novice or Novice division.)
+If the rider falls simultaneously with a refusal, penalties are assessed as a fall of rider, which is elimination from the competition.
 Mark the column as RF (Rider Fall). - 6.
 It is recommended that you note any distinguishing characteristics in the Horse/Rider column (red shirt, green hat gray horse, etc.) for all competitors with penalties.
 This well be of considerable help if you are asked to discuss any objection by a competitor. - 7.
 If a competitor is penalty free at your jump, or 'clear', put a zero in the 'total penalty points' box.

-REMEMBER... faults will be penalized only if, in your opinion observing the jump, they are connected with the negotiation or attempted negotiation of that
+REMEMBER ... faults (refusals, run-outs and circles) will be penalized only if, in your opinion observing the jump, they are connected with the negotiation or attempted negotiation of that jump.
+Falls will be penalized wherever they occur on course between the start flag and the finish line.
+If you see a fall not in conjunction with the obstacle, call this situation in.

-- jump; i.e. if a rider falls off while galloping across the course, not in the process of trying to jump a fence, they are NOT Eliminated for a 'fall of rider' because their fall had nothing to do with intending to jump a fence!
-Call this situation in.
-The rider may be assisted in remounting and continuing if they appear unhurt. - If you are judging the last jump before the finish line, a competitor can be penalized for 'willful delay' of the finish.
+• If you are judging the last jump before the finish line, a competitor can be penalized for 'willful delay' of the finish.
 If, between the last obstacle and the finish line, the horse halts, walks, circles, or serpentines ("loops") thus purposefully delaying the finish time, this is cause for willful delay and needs to be reported to either the Technical Delegate or Ground Jury as soon as possible.